Panic of 1825: Regulation

 The crisis of 1825, although it did shake public confidence, did not destroy the market but ultimately worked to strengthen and centralize it.

 Many believed at the time that the crash, along with a series of subsequent, less serious crises, highlighted the need for improved regulation.
-The Limited Liability Act of 1855 and the Companies Acts of 1856 and 1862 attempted to regulate the market better, with the effect of making investment more accessible to individuals and investors.
+The Limited Liability Act 1855, the Companies Act 1856 and the Companies Act 1862 attempted to regulate the market better, with the effect of making investment more accessible to individuals and investors.

-The crash led to such a frenzy that London bankers and their clients called for the government to protect their credit by suspending convertibility, as it had with the Bank Restriction Act of 1797.
-This the government, worried by falling exchange rates and in an effort to maintain credibility, refused to do.
-But to help alleviate public panic, the government implemented a series of reforms which addressed the crisis as it was perceived at the time.
+The crash led to such a frenzy that London bankers and their clients called for the government to protect their credit by suspending convertibility, as it had with the Bank Restriction Act 1797.
+The government, worried by falling exchange rates and in an effort to maintain credibility, refused to do this.
+However, to help alleviate public panic, the government implemented a series of reforms which addressed the crisis as it was perceived at the time.

 Small banks would be replaced by branches of the Bank of England.

-London banks would be allowed to compete for government contracts and business, removing the monopoly the Bank had enjoyed during the Napoleonic Wars.
+London banks would be allowed to compete for government contracts and business, removing the monopoly the Bank of England had enjoyed during the Napoleonic Wars.

 The gold standard would be extended to Scotland to help rein in reliance on fiat money.

 These reforms helped to centralize the financial industry and shaped the way that the public understood money, the economy, and culture.
 While writers of the time like James McCulloch had at first intimated that the problems arose because of the decision to imprudently abandon the gold standard, he later experienced a shift in perspective which was evident in his writing.
 By the time he published "The Late Crisis in the Money Market Impartially Considered", he began to think that the crash was not attributable to greed-driven bankers but to a diversified financial system.